-IT Manager: “According to our IT strategy, we are going to implement paperless capability within business”
+IT Manager: “According to our IT strategy, we are going to implement paperless capability within the Business”

 Business Manager: “Ok!
-Explain me how this relates to our Business strategy?”
+Explain to me how this relates to our Business strategy?”

 Singh’s BRM show helicopter view of business that helps to: